Gax-c/TravelMap/Asia/China/HK/HK.md

     </tr>
 </table>

-Again we went back to Yau Tsim Mong District.
-It's hilarious that we almost spent half of our time going shopping.
-But I was at that time that I bought my Fujifilm Instax Mini Evo(quite hard to buy it in China Mainland).
+Returning once more to Yau Tsim Mong District, it turned out to be quite amusing that we devoted a significant portion of our time to shopping.
+But I was at that time that I bought my Fujifilm Instax Mini Evo(quite hard to buy it in Mainland China).

-Then we went to **Causeway Bay(铜锣湾)** to buy the albums(but didn't find them).
+Later, we headed to **Causeway Bay(铜锣湾)** for albums, though unfortunately, our quest was in vain.

 At night, we went to the **Avenue of Stars(星光大道)** and **Victoria Harbour(维多利亚港)** to see the night view.